Kazuo Inamori

-Inamori was elected as a member into the National Academy of Engineering in 2000 for innovation in ceramic materials and solar cell development/manufacturing, entrepreneurship of advanced technologies, and for being a role model for relating science to society.
+Inamori was elected as a member of the National Academy of Engineering in 2000 for innovation in ceramic materials and solar cell development/manufacturing, entrepreneurship of advanced technologies, and for being a role model for relating science to society.

 In 2011, he received the Othmer Gold Medal for outstanding contributions to progress in science and chemistry.

 Biography

-Kazuo Inamori was born 21 January 1932 in Kagoshima, on the island of Kyushu in Japan.
-Inamori graduated from Kagoshima University in 1955 with a Bachelor of Science degree in applied chemistry.
-He became a researcher at Shofu Industries in Kyoto, Japan.
-There he was important in several developments, developing fosterite as an insulator for high frequency radio waves; using fosterite for the mass production of high frequency insulator components; and developing an electric tunnel kiln for use in sintering.
+Kazuo Inamori was born on 30 January 1932 in Kagoshima, Kyushu, Japan, to Keiichi and Kimi Inamori.
+He was the second eldest of seven children.
+Inamori graduated from Kagoshima University in 1955 with a Bachelor of Science degree in applied chemistry and became a researcher at Shofu Industries in Kyoto.
+There, he was important in several developments, including the use of forsterite as an insulator for high frequency radio waves, its use for mass production of high frequency insulator components, and the development of an electric tunnel kiln for use in sintering.

 In 1959, Inamori and several other colleagues established Kyoto Ceramic, later known as Kyocera.
 The company manufactured high-frequency insulator components for television picture tubes for Matsushita Electronics Industries (later Panasonic) in Japan, and silicon transistor headers for Fairchild Semiconductor and ceramic substrates for IBM in the United States.
 At Kyocera, Inamori implemented his Amoeba Management system.

 After deregulation of Japan’s telecommunications industry in 1984, Inamori founded Daini Denden (DDI) Corporation.
 DDI later entered the cell phone business, merging with KDD (Kokusai Denshin Denwa) and IDO (Nippon Idou Tsushin Corporation) in 2000 to form KDDI, which has grown to become Japan's second-largest telecommunication services provider.

-At the age of 77, Inamori became the CEO of Japan Airlines when it entered bankruptcy protection on 19 January 2010, and led the air carrier through its restructuring, eventually allowing the company to re-list on the Tokyo Stock Exchange in November 2012.
+In September 1997, Inamori took the name Daiwa and became a lay priest at Enpukuji Temple in Kyoto.
+However, at the age of 77, the Japanese government asked him to come out of retirement to help save the national airline, Japan Airlines (JAL).
+Inamori became the president of Japan Airlines when it entered bankruptcy protection on 19 January 2010, and led the air carrier through its restructuring, eventually allowing the company to re-list on the Tokyo Stock Exchange in November 2012.
 Inamori has been an International Advisor of Goldman Sachs Group, Inc.

+On 24 August 2022, Inamori died at the age of 90.